Congratulations on receiving your offer to study at Darwin College!

 Tier 4 visa collection & orientation sessions for overseas students

-For courses starting earlier (MBA, MFin, etc.), the IST will attend the individual Departmental induction events to hand these out.
+For courses starting earlier (MBA, MFin, etc.), the ISO will attend the individual Departmental induction events to hand these out.

 As a Tier4 student it is important that you read the University’s guide: